LisaHJung/Part-1-Intro-to-Elasticsearch-and-Kibana/README.md

 [Alternative installation using Docker](https://github.com/LisaHJung/Part-1-Intro-to-Elasticsearch-and-Kibana/blob/main/docker-compose.yml)

 One of our AMAZING community member @h3ct0rjs has shared how you can run Elasticsearch and Kibana using Docker!
-Refer to the link for his awesome step by step directions.
+Refer to this [link](https://github.com/LisaHJung/Part-1-Intro-to-Elasticsearch-and-Kibana/blob/main/docker-compose-directions.md) for his awesome step by step directions.
 Thank you so much @h3ct0rjs!!

 [Presentation](https://github.com/LisaHJung/Part-1-Intro-to-Elasticsearch-and-Kibana/blob/main/Intro%20to%20Elasticsearch%20and%20Kibana.pdf)